huggingface/datasets/docs/source/processing.rst

 Now let's batch tokenize the 'sentence1' fields of our dataset.
 The tokenizers of the 🤗transformers library can accept lists of texts as inputs and tokenize them efficiently in batch (for the fast tokenizers in particular).

-For more details on the tokenizers of the 🤗transformers library please refere to its `guide on processing data <https://huggingface.co/transformers/preprocessing.html>`__.
+For more details on the tokenizers of the 🤗transformers library Please refer to its `guide on processing data <https://huggingface.co/transformers/preprocessing.html>`__.

 This tokenizer will output a dictionary-like object with three fields: ``input_ids``, ``token_type_ids``, ``attention_mask`` corresponding to Bert model's required inputs.
 Each field contain a list (batch) of samples.